quesadagranja/quesadagranja.github.io/_posts/2021-06-06-zientzia-azoka-2021.md

 ![](/img/zientzia-azoka-2021-bot.png)
 *<center><small>QR code to activate the Telegram bot.</small></center>*

-The fair was a success in terms of attendance.
+As a conclusion, the fair was a success in terms of attendance.
 During the four hours that the event lasted, we attended about fifty people who showed their interest in our project.

 ### Related posts
 * [Segmentation of load profiles by time series feature extraction](https://www.quesadagranja.com/segmentation-load-profiles)